Skip to content

 Public Wi-Fi Risks

 Disable auto-join for open networks: on iOS, go to Settings → Wi-Fi → Auto-Join Hotspot → Never.
 On Android, use Settings → Network & Internet → Wi-Fi → Wi-Fi preferences and disable automatic connection to open networks.
 When you must use public Wi-Fi, run a VPN for the entire session.
+The same network discipline matters for home workers — particularly relevant if you are concerned about remote work security for small teams.

-Bluetooth and NFC
+Bluetooth and NFC Risks

-Bluetooth vulnerabilities — BlueSnarfing, BIAS, BLUFFS — have appeared in every major operating system over the past three years.
+Bluetooth vulnerabilities — including BlueSnarfing, BIAS, and BLUFFS — have appeared in every major operating system over the past three years.
 The safest posture is to keep Bluetooth off when you are not actively using wireless headphones or a car connection.
 This also prevents your device from being discoverable and broadcasting its presence in public environments.

 SIM Swapping and Account-Level Protections

-SIM swapping deserves dedicated attention because it specifically defeats SMS-based two-factor authentication — the form of 2FA most people have enabled.
-In a SIM swap attack, an attacker calls your mobile carrier, impersonates you using personal information gathered from data breaches or social media, and convinces a customer service representative to transfer your number to a SIM card they control.
+SIM swapping deserves dedicated attention because it specifically defeats SMS-based two-factor authentication — the form of 2FA most people rely on.
+In a SIM swap attack, a criminal contacts your mobile carrier, impersonates you using information gathered from data breaches or social media, and convinces a customer service representative to transfer your phone number to a SIM card they control.
+Once they hold your number, every SMS-based one-time password routes to the attacker.
+They can then reset passwords on your bank accounts, email, and any service tied to your phone number — all within minutes.

 How to Protect Against SIM Swapping